1. Consider the following code snippet

 3. What is the code to be used to trim whitespaces ?

-Explanation: If a catch clause has no conditional, it behaves as if it has the conditional if true, and it is always triggered if no clause before it was triggered.
+Explanation: The try and catch statement handles some or all of the errors that may occur in a block of code, while still running code.
+If a catch clause has no conditional, it behaves as if it has the conditional if true, and it is always triggered if no clause before it was triggered.

 5. When will the finally block be called?